nickhrsims/esp-idf-lib/README.md

-﻿# Process WAV Playback with Equalizer
+﻿# Process Audio with VIB

 ## Brief